frederic-perez/AmE-dictionary/data/dictionary.md

 __chestnut__
 __chewed up__
 __chic__ _Target has been trying to gain back the chic status._
+__chicanery__ The use of clever plans or actions to deceive people.
 __chicken > game of chicken__
 __chicken coop__ :two::hammer:
 __chicken pox__